freebattie/webdevExamen/README.md

 Webdev and API exam where I had 48h to create a website with login,menu,orders a chat and 80% test coverage, css and html was not used time on at all.

-### ISSIUES
-repo was not setup from the teacher in a way where i was abel to use github secrets had to hardcode and also upload a .inv file to github to get CI/CD up and running I know this is not how you do it in the real world, i would normaly never upload this. but due to the limits on the repo and demand for ci/cd and since the repo is private i decided to hardcode the azure info to the yml file and the database info in the .inv file

 ### users
 starting users: